-Prop osed Proposed

-Max imum Maximum

-Title of Each Class of Securities to be Amount to be Per Share Aggregate A Amount of
+Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Per Share Offering Price Proposed Maximum Aggregate Offering Price Amount of Registration Fee Title of Each Class of Securities to be Registered Registered 0.195(1) 1,793,350 Registration rec Common Stock, \$.01 par value 95,457,095(1) 0.193(1) 6,280,568 1,059.17(2) \$ 0.088(1) \$ 682,293 \$ 93.06(2) Common Stock, \$.01 par value 20,400,262(3) \$ 0.1925(3) \$ 3,927,050 \$ 535.65(4) Total 115,857,357(5)

-Registered Registered Offeri ng Price Offering Price Reg sistration Fee

-\$ 0.195(2) 1,793,350 \$ 205.52(4)

-Common Stock, \$.01 par value 115,857,357(1)(3) \$ 0.08(2) 6,280,568 \$ 856.67(4)

-\$ 0.088(2) \$ 682,293 \$ 93.06(4)

-\$ 0.1925(2) \$ 3,927,050 \$ 535.65(4)

-- (1) Includes 46,422,406 shares currently underlying the convertible notes and 2,700,000 shares underlying the warrants held by the selling stockholders .
-See "Selling Security Holders." - With respect to 9,196,667 shares covered by this Form S-1 Registration Statement, as filed on January 24, 2012, the proposed maximum per share offering price was estimated at \$0.195.
-With respect to additional 78,507,102 shares included with Amendment No. 2 to this Form S-1 Registration Statement, as filed on October 18, 2012, the proposed maximum per share offering price was estimated at \$0.08.
-With respect to additional 7,753,326 shares included with Amendment No. 3 to this Form S-1 Registration Statement, as filed on February 23, 2013, the proposed maximum per share offering price was estimated at \$0.088.
-With respect to the additional 20,400,262 shares included with Amendment No. 4 to this Registration Statement, as filed on April 24, 2013, the proposed maximum per share offering price was estimated at \$0.1925.
-These estimates were solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(c) of the Securities Act, based on the average of the high and low prices of the common stock of the registrant as quoted by the Over-the-Counter Bulletin Board within five business days prior to the applicable filing date. - Pursuant to Rule 416 under the Securities Act of 1933, as amended (the "Securities Act"), this registration statement shall be deemed to cover additional securities (i) to be offered or issued in connection with any provision of any securities purported to be registered hereby to be offered pursuant to terms which provide for a change in the amount of securities being offered or issued to prevent dilution resulting from stock splits, stock dividends, or similar transactions and (ii) of the same class as the securities covered by this registration statement issued or issuable prior to completion of the distribution of the securities covered by this registration statement as a result of a split of, or a stock dividend on, the registered securities. - (4) Paid previously.
+- Includes 42,663,000 shares currently underlying the convertible notes held by the selling stockholders.
+See "Selling Security Holders."
+With respect to 9,196,666 shares covered by this Form S-1 Registration Statement, as filed on January 24, 2012, the proposed maximum per share offering price was estimated at \$0.195.
+With respect to an additional 78,507,102 shares included with Amendment No. 2 filed on October 18, 2012, the proposed maximum per share offering price was estimated at \$.08.
+These estimates were solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(c) of the Securities Act, based on the average of the high and low prices of the common stock of the registrant as quoted by the applicable quotation service within five business days prior to the filing.
+Includes 7,753,326 shares, which 2,500,000 shares currently underlying convertible notes held by the selling stockholders and 2,700,000 shares underlying warrants held by the selling stockholders.
+With respect to such additional shares, the proposed maximum per share offering price was estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(c) of the Securities Act, based on the average of the high and low prices of the common stock of the registrant as quoted by the Over-the-Counter Bulletin Board on January 28, 2013. - (2) Paid previously. - (3) Includes 7,142,858 shares issued to an institutional investor.
+Also includes 11,285,715 shares underlying warrants held by the selling stockholders.
+With respect to such additional shares, the proposed maximum per share offering price was estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(c) of the Securities Act, based on the average of the high and low prices of the common stock of the registrant as quoted by the Over-the-Counter Bulletin Board on April 23, 2013. - (4) Paid herewith. - Pursuant to Rule 416 under the Securities Act of 1933, as amended (the "Securities Act"), this registration statement shall be deemed to cover additional securities (i) to be offered or issued in connection with any provision of any securities purported to be registered hereby to be offered pursuant to terms which provide for a change in the amount of securities being offered or issued to prevent dilution resulting from stock splits, stock dividends, or similar transactions and (ii) of the same class as the securities covered by this registration statement issued or issuable prior to completion of the distribution of the securities covered by this registration statement as a result of a split of, or a stock dividend on, the registered securities.